NeverRanked · First 30 days

 Days 8-21

 Same rhythm.
-Three weeks of data is the minimum cohort size for the pattern-readiness rule to hold (see /methodology/).
-Each additional day adds to the signal-vs-noise resolution and the recurring-host classifier output.
+Three clean runs is the minimum for the pattern-readiness rule to hold (see /methodology/).
+Each additional run adds to the signal-vs-noise resolution and the recurring-host classifier output.

 Behind the scenes during this window: classification of every cited URL into the nine source-type buckets, competitive cohort tracking against the named competitors, per-engine behavior tracking, anomaly detection if any engine shifts its citation behavior mid-window.